 In Essaouira we stay at Le Medina Essaouira Hotel Thalassa Sea & Spa.

 We fly from Vancouver to Paris, and then to Casablanca.

 We arrive in Casablanca for the start of Ramadan, which is the 9th month of the Islamic calendar.
 Muslims observe this as a month of fasting.
 This takes place from dawn to sunset.
 During this time Morocco cancels daylight savings time.
 This is done to accommodate prayer times.
 From the reading on this we can expect cannons to blast and announce that it is time to eat.
 The markets and streets will have special foods that are made and prepared during this time.

 Restaurants and cafes do stay open, and tourists eat during the day.
 Monuments, historical sites, and other attractions may adjust their hours and have shorter times when they are open.
 Some say this will be similar to eating in Spain, will meal preparation not starting until after sunset meal, and dinner would not commence before 9:00 pm.

 Our second destination is the town of Fez.
 This is the second largest city in Morocco.
-It has two old medina quarters.
-The largest, Fes el Bali is a World Heritage Site and is one of the world's largest urban pedestrian zones
+It has two old Medina quarters.
+The largest, Fez el Bali is a World Heritage Site and is one of the world's largest urban pedestrian zones

 The Medina has narrow twisty streets, with mopeds heading in every direction.
 It is common to pay a guide or driver to make your way through this area.